-Our long-term falcon residents have returned to the Elk River nest box.
-Brooklyn, the male, has returned for a 7th year and Breezy, the female, has returned for a 4th year.
-The pair produced four eggs between March 23 and March 29.
-They are now in the incubation phase.
+March: Our long-term falcon residents have returned to the Elk River nest box.
+Brooklyn, the male, has returned for his 8th year and Breezy, the female, has returned for a 5th year.

 Great River Energy hosts a peregrine falcon nesting box on its Elk River, Minn. campus.
 This is a perfect site for a nesting box because it is located in a peregrine falcon migratory flyway.
 The site, beside the Mississippi River, is also a draw because the birds prefer to nest in high locations near water.

 In early 2020, Great River Energy successfully relocated the nesting box.
-Read more about the move and the 2020 nesting season
+Here is a video about the relocation.

 A note for our birdcam viewers: